dmbarbour/wikilon/docs/CommandLine.md

         type Behavior = (InMsg * State) → (OutMsgList * State)
         ... (see network model) ...

-Every shell contains an AVM at a stable location.
+Every shell contains an abstract Awelon virtual machine (AVM) at a stable location.
 The AVM is responsible for side-effects and all interactions with the outside world.
-Incoming messages are received normally by the behavior function.
-Outgoing messages from the user require some special attention: our user must somehow inject messages into the AVM's State such that they'll be added a future OutMsgList.
-We will signal the AVM after each user interaction.
+A Shell may be hosted within a larger AVM, which knows from context to route some messages to the shell's internal AVM and to apply command stream messages to the entire shell.
+Excepting the user's command stream, incoming messages are received by the internal AVM's behavior function.

-The stack serves a useful role as a staging area for user operations.
-Most user actions will occur on the stack.
-Literals and values will generally be added to the stack, i.e. by implicitly injecting a `\l` operation after each number, text, or block in the command language.
-Because a stack is very limited, the user environment may be extended (in the `ext` area) to contain workspaces, clipboards, and rich user models.
-The stack and extended environment are both invisible to the AVM, which gives us nice properties for stability, non-interference, and portability of the AVM.
+Outgoing messages from user commands are achieved by arranging for the AVM to deliver messages in response to a future signal.
+This might be achieved by modeling an outbox within the AVM.
+After each user interaction, the contained AVM will be signaled.

-With these different aspects, I think we have everything we need for a radically tailorable shell that can gradually become any machine users need.
-I think I've kept it very simple.
-It may be the case that most or all AVMs in Wikilon are grown in shells.
+While users are free to directly view and manipulate the contained machine, they also have a stack and an extended user environment (stack and ext, above).
+These provide a stable workspace and staging area for actions on the machine and REPL-like behavior.
+To make effective use of the stack, our command language will implicitly inject `\l` after every numeral, literal, and block value.
+I.e. `7` will be the same as `\#7l`, such that `7` is added to the stack while keeping the AVM and extended user environment at relatively stable locations.
+The extended user environment is available for use cases where a stack is insufficient, e.g. if developers wish to model workspaces, clipboards, or graphical UIs.

-A remaining challenge is developing a good 'default' behavior and state for the AVM.
-The difficulty is increased a bit because we need easy access to the shell state, e.g. to find information about self or environment.
-A minimal model might use an inbox and outbox, and recognizes the signal to deliver pending messages from the outbox.
-An even more minimal default model might do nothing at all.
-For the latter case, it might be useful to provide users an easy ability to signal their shell (e.g. to reset or whatever).
-Default stack and ext are both unit.
+We'll also need a good 'default' AVM.
+But this could feasibly be left to the dictionary.

-## Binding to Dictionary
+## Dictionaries

-When using a claw shell, we have some options on how we bind words to meaning.
-One option is to preserve words within code and allow the meaning of words to change over time.
-This provides an additional opportunity for live programming, allowing meaning of words to change between processing commands or messages.
+A potential issue is that our command lines will need easy access to words specific to the structure of the command line.
+If we want to experiment with many command line structures (i.e. with different AVM structures and extended user environments), we'll end up with many collections of similar words in a dictionary.
+This isn't necessarily a bad thing, but it might make selecting one version more difficult.

-Conversely, it might be convenient to update and manage a dictionary via operations within a command shell.
-I'll need to give this a try.
+One option might be to use namespaces.
+I'd rather avoid namespaces at the language layer, but I think we could introduce them at the presentation and interaction layers, e.g. for tab completion and rendering words and so on.

-## History
+## Late Binding?

-The  was more suitable as a command line interface language, and is very similar to what I've described above.
-However, it was unsuitable for many other roles I felt were important: effective support for visual DSLs, structured editing, staged programming.
-Also, while the original AO was a thin macro and linking layer above ABC, I feel modern AO is a closer fit for the connotations surrounding ''.
-Nonetheless, the old AO could feasibly be tweaked and fitted.
+When using a claw shell (or AVM in general) I have many options for binding to dictionaries.
+An interesting question is whether we should bind to dictionaries at the time the code was written or later, at the time it is interpreted.
+The latter would provide an interesting sort of live coding, though may require special attention if we gain any capabilities to send messages outside contexts bound to the same dictionary.